 To complete the AOC or joint-disciplinary AOC in French, students:

 For the full French AOC, students are expected to complete 8-10 semester-long courses, tutorials, or ISPs (including Advanced French I & II) plus a senior thesis project that substantially focuses on French/Francophone literature and culture.
 For the Joint-Disciplinary AOC, students complete 6-8 semester-long activities (including Advanced French I & II); and are strongly encouraged to include a French component in their senior thesis project.
 Only courses at the level of Advanced French or beyond count toward the AOC.
 See the links to AOC checklists below.

-For courses taught in English that contribute to the AOC, students should focus their written work on topics related to France and/or the Francophone world, and use source materials written in French where possible.
+Students may, upon consultation with faculty, include up to 2 courses taught in English as part of their AOC, whether the English sections of French literature seminars or relevant courses in other disciplines, including history, art history, music, philosophy, and political science.
+For courses taught in English in other disciplines to count toward the AOC, students should focus their projects and written work on topics related to France and/or the Francophone world, and use source materials (criticism, theory, secondary sources) written in French where possible.

 To recognize student achievement in the study of the French language, we offer two secondary field tracks: French Language and French Language and Culture.
 Students who begin studying French at NCF are able to complete a secondary field in French language after 6 semesters of study.
 Secondary fields in French are particularly good options for students who transfer to NCF with some prior study of French.